thiyada-kitt/test-friends-hub/README.md

    **Future Enhancements:**
    - API tests may be added in the future to provide more reliable and comprehensive testing.
    - The project may be migrated to GitLab to enable CI/CD integration for fully automated test execution on each deployment.
+   - Tagging and grouping of tests may be added to run selected test groups and reduce execution time as the site scales.
+   - Expand Test Coverage: Include registration, payments, and key negative/edge cases for better validation.
+   - Convert to POM structure in the future

    > Recommended to run full E2E and regression tests on staging environment, not production.